class EndpointCore(Artifact):

 if self.endpoint_meta["EndpointStatus"] == "Failed":

-self.log.critical(f"Endpoint {self.uuid} is in a failed state")
+self.log.critical(f"Endpoint {self.name} is in a failed state")

 reason = self.endpoint_meta["FailureReason"]